Research funding

 RIGHT Run is all about supporting research.
 It is through research that advances in the diagnosis, prevention, treatment and care of breast cancer are made.

-Every dollar that our BRIGHT Run participants raise supports breast cancer research at Hamilton’s Juravinski Cancer Centre and the Escarpment Cancer Research Institute, a joint organization of Hamilton Health Sciences and McMaster University.
+Every dollar that our BRIGHT Run participants raise supports breast cancer research at Hamilton’s Juravinski Cancer Centre and McMaster University.
 This research has the potential to impact the lives of thousands of local breast cancer patients.

-In 2022, an estimated 28,600 women were diagnosed with breast cancer in Canada with about 78 diagnoses daily.
+In 2024, an estimated 30,800 women will be diagnosed with breast cancer in Canada with about 84 diagnoses daily.
 This is about a quarter of all cancers diagnosed in women.
-In addition, approximately 270 men were diagnosed with breast cancer in Canada last year, representing just under one percent of all breast cancer diagnosis.
+In addition, approximately 290 men will be diagnosed with breast cancer in Canada in 2024, representing just under one percent of all breast cancer diagnoses.
 There have been many improvements in the treatment and care of patients with breast cancer, but much more needs to be done.
 Advances come from the knowledge gained through research.

 The applications are reviewed by specialized, independent research and education panels, which make recommendations to a committee that awards the funds.